dask/dask-cloudprovider/doc/source/index.rst

-   vm_size="STANDARD_DS13_V2",                                 # Azure VM size for the Compute Target datastores=ws.datastores.values(),                          # Azure ML Datastores to mount on the headnode environment_definition=ws.environments['AzureML-Dask-CPU'], # Azure ML Environment to run on the cluster initial_node_count=2,                                       # number of nodes to start scheduler_idle_timeout=7200                                 # scheduler idle timeout in seconds )
+   vm_size="STANDARD_DS13_V2",                                 # Azure VM size for the Compute Target datastores=ws.datastores.values(),                          # Azure ML Datastores to mount on the headnode environment_definition=ws.environments['AzureML-Dask-CPU'], # Azure ML Environment to run on the cluster jupyter=true,                                               # Flag to start JupyterLab session on the headnode initial_node_count=2,                                       # number of nodes to start scheduler_idle_timeout=7200                                 # scheduler idle timeout in seconds )